Kay Carsto

 I am licensed in Florida with 30 years of professional work experience.
 I have experience in helping clients with coping with addictions, family conflicts, & parenting issues.
 I also have experience working with depression.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

-I am licensed in Florida with 39 years of professional work experience.
-I have experience in helping clients with stress and anxiety, addictions, trauma and abuse, grief and loss, phobias, pre and post incarceration and anti-social personality disorder.
-I am a practitioner of Neurolinguistic Programming (NLP) and Ericksonian Hypnosis.
+I am licensed in Florida with 4 years of professional work experience.
+I have experience in: coping with grief and loss, coping with life changes, caregiver burden & compassion fatigue.
 I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+I will tailor our dialogue and treatment plan to meet your unique and specific needs.
+Taking the first step to sign up for therapy takes courage and I am proud of you for getting started!

-Find a Therapist Near You in Glen Saint Mary , Florida
+Find a therapist near you in Glen Saint Mary, Florida

 Why work with a licensed therapist near you?